 Xestia lupa Lafontaine & Mikkola, 1998

-Xestia lupa is a medium-sized relatively light-bodied (FW length 15 - 18 mm; smaller in females) grizzled gray and white noctuid with light-filled lines and spots that occurs in northern British Columbia in our region.
+Xestia lupa is a medium-sized, relatively light-bodied (FW length 15 - 18 mm; smaller in females) grizzled gray and white noctuid that occurs in northern British Columbia in our region.
+Its forewing has light-filled lines and spots.
 The forewing ground color is salt-and-pepper medium gray due to a mixture of dark and light scales.
-The irregular lines are dark gray, double, with light whitish gray filling.
+The irregular lines are dark gray and double, with light whitish gray filling.
 The postmedial line is moderately strongly scalloped.
 The pale subterminal line is usually evident.
 It is preceded by smudged dark gray spots that are usually fused across adjacent veins at the costa, opposite the cell, and in the fold.
 The terminal line is a series of dark spots between the veins.
 The orbicular and reniform spots are similar, dark gray filled with light whitish gray and usually some central gray scales.
 The orbicular spot is round to oval, while the reniform spot is shaped like a sideways heart.
 These spots are usually connected by a black line across the posterior cell.
 The claviform spot is small or incomplete.
 The hindwing is pale whitish gray with faint dark discal spot, postmedial line, submarginal band, and terminal line between the veins.
 The fringe is pale gray.
 The head and thorax is hoary dark gray with a slightly lighter tip to the collar.
 The male antenna is filiform.

 This species is similar to Xestia speciosa and Xestia mixta in general appearance but is smaller and much less robust.
 The reniform spot is less suffused with gray than in these species and the black marks before the subterminal line are more likely to be fused into a band or series of ill-defined patches than in these species.
 The pale reniform spot can resemble the pale crescent-shaped spot of Xestia perquiritata but is usually less constricted and is more likely to contain some central gray scales.
 The lines are also less irregular than in this species, especially the postmedial line which is deeply scalloped in X. perquiritata.